mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/styra/index.md

 ### access the Styra control plane

-[Contact Styra](support@styra.com) to get an account on the Styra SaaS Service.
+Contact Styra (<support@styra.com>) to get an account on the Styra SaaS Service.
 A dedicated tenant URL e.g., `https://<tenantID>.styra.com` along with credentials to login will be provided.

 ### install the Open Policy Agent